merative/wcm-reporting-datacatalog/docs/guides/clientaction.md

 Client actions are actions that clients can complete to help them to achieve a goal.

-These views groups attributes that relate to a client actions such as the client action name, category, status and reason for the client action.
+These views groups attributes that relate to a client actions such as the client action name, category, status, progress commments recorded against the client action and reason for the client action.

 ## CLIENTACTIONS_V1_VIEW

-The client actions view groups attributes relating to actions by their assigned client.
+The client actions view groups attributes relating to client actions, such as the name, category, status and completion details for the action.
 Use this view to create client action reports.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |